buildpacks/spec/platform.md

 ## Stacks

 A **stack** is defined by a base run OCI image and a base build OCI image that are only updated with security patches.
-Stack images can be modified with mixins.
-For a given stack, a single stack ID designates the base run image, base build image, and all images derived from these images using mixins.
+For a given stack, a single stack ID designates the base run image, base build image, and all images derived from these images by adding additional operating system packages.

-A **mixin** is a named set of modifications that may be applied to a stack.
+An **additional operating system package** is an operating system package that receives backwards-compatible security vulnerability patches.

 A **launch layer** refers to a layer created from a  `<launch>/<layer>` directory as specified in the [Buildpack Interface Specification](buildpack.md).